A big wasp nest attached to a home

 What are the average costs of wasp nest removal in the US?

 Wasp nest treatment costs depend on where you live.
-In some cases, pest control companies may charge an additional fee per kilometer from their location.
+In some cases, pest control companies may charge an additional fee per mile from their location.

 City